 4. Setup of appropriate test environments

-To set up your test environment is, in itself, a complex task.
+To set up your test environment is, in and of itself, a complex task.
 Setting up parallel test environments and performing cross-browser testing is possible with Selenium but can take several months even for a skilled programmer.

 5. Integration of other software to enable reporting